RetiredWizard/PyDOS/README.md

 Download PyDOS from the github repository and after deleting the **cpython** folder if space is an issue, use the Thonny upload command as described in the Adafruit learning guide to copy the downloaded files to the microcontroller.

 To interact with the microcontroller connect over the serial USB port (COMn: /dev/ttyACMx, etc) using a terminal program like puTTY or minicom.
+You can use the Thonny shell as well however, it does not support the basic ansi escape sequences used by some of the PyDOS functions.
-One thing to note is that if you connect to your microcontroller with a terminal program after using Thonny to copy files, you may need to press CTRL-B to exit the raw REPL mode that
+One thing to note is that if you connect to your microcontroller with a terminal program after using Thonny, you may need to press CTRL-B to exit the raw REPL mode that
 Thonny uses to transfer and execute files.

 Another option is to use MPRemote.
 Detailed documentation on installing and using MPRemote can be found